 As shown in Table \ref{table_metric_main}, we comprehensively evaluated the proposed method against existing controllable generation techniques across four conditional control tasks.
 Our method consistently outperforms alternatives in control accuracy, as demonstrated by the superior performance on control indicators for various conditions, highlighting its precision in generating controlled images.
 Furthermore, our approach achieves consistently better results in terms of FID and CLIP aesthetic scores, reflecting enhanced image quality.
 In text similarity evaluations, the CLIP Score confirms that our method achieves superior text-image consistency across diverse tasks, demonstrating improved semantic alignment while maintaining high control accuracy and visual fidelity.

-Fig.~\ref{img:exp_compare} presents a visual comparison of RelaCtrl and other methods under Canny and Depth conditions.
-Our method significantly reduces computational complexity and parameter usage while maintaining generation quality comparable to PixArt-ControlNet, outperforming other approaches based on SD1.5 and SDXL.
+Fig.~\ref{img:exp_compare} presents visual comparisons of RelaCtrl and other methods under Canny and Depth conditions.
+Our method significantly reduces computational complexity and parameter usage while maintaining generation quality comparable to PixArt-ControlNet, outperforming other approaches.
 Additional controllable generation results of RelaCtrl are shown in Fig.~\ref{img:exp_visual}, further illustrating its effectiveness in extracting and injecting information from conditional images during the generation process.
 This enables the production of results that align seamlessly with conditional controls.

-\subsection{Algorithm efficiency analysis}
+\subsection{Algorithm Efficiency Analysis}

 We conducted a comprehensive analysis of RelaCtrl and ControlNet with 13 replicated modules (PixArt-$\delta$) under consistent experimental settings.
 Specifically, the input data was in bfloat16 format with a resolution of 512, the test batch size was set to 1, and all experiments were performed on an NVIDIA A100 GPU.
 Table~\ref{tab: effective} presents a comparative evaluation of the two methods, with each indicator expressed as a percentage relative to the original base model.
 Notably, memory consumption excludes usage by the CLIP and T5 encoders.
 Compared to the original PixArt-$\alpha$, RelaCtrl incurred a modest 7.38\% increase in parameters and an 8.61\% increase in computational complexity.
 These increments are significantly lower than those of the ControlNet method, which demonstrates nearly a 50\% increase in both parameters and complexity.
-Additionally, RelaCtrl showed some advantages in memory usage and inference time, although it is worth noting that inference time is predominantly influenced by the speed of the main network rather than the control branch, leading to similar small increases in this metric for both methods.
+Additionally, RelaCtrl showed some advantages in inference time, although it is worth noting that inference time is predominantly influenced by the speed of the main network rather than the control branch, leading to similar small increases in this metric for both methods.
 Overall, RelaCtrl outperforms the original ControlNet method applied to the DiT model by achieving comparable or superior metrics and visual results while significantly reducing computational resource consumption.
 This demonstrates the effectiveness and efficiency of the proposed RelaCtrl framework.

-\subsection{Ablation study}
+\subsection{Ablation Study}